julianwsavini/BlueBikes_Visualization_Final_Project/README.md

 6. [Folder Structure](#folder-structure)
 7. [References](#references)

-## Project Overview
+# Project Overview
-This webpage is intended to help BlueBikes employees ensure the safety of BlueBikes users.
-Our product visualizes where bikes accidents are occuring in Boston.
-The webpage contains three visualizations.
-The first visualization displays a heatmap of bike accidents in Boston, and bike station points.
-Hovering over the points reveals the in- and out-flow of each station.
-Bluebikes employees can use this information to identify how frequent these bike stops are visited, and identify which bikestops need the most attention.

-By switching modes, users can explore accidents at intersections versus streets.
-This tool can assist BlueBikes in placing stations in safer areas.
-For further exploration, users can highlight an area over the heatmap, which then shows the total number of accidents that occured in intersections and/or streets.

-## What I Contributed
+This webpage helps BlueBikes employees ensure user safety by visualizing bike accidents in Boston.
+It features three key visualizations:

+1. A heatmap of bike accidents with station points.
+Hovering over points reveals station in- and out-flow, helping identify high-traffic stations needing attention.

+2. A mode switch to compare accidents at intersections versus streets, aiding safer station placement.

+3. An interactive feature allowing users to highlight areas on the heatmap, displaying accident totals for intersections and streets within the selection.

+## My Contributions

-I was responsible for developing the bar and pie charts, and for linking these charts to the heatmap to create an interactive experience.
-This involved:
+I developed the bar and pie charts and linked them to the heatmap for interactivity.
+This work included:

-- Creating tooltips
+* Creating tooltips
-- Creating the pie chart and bar chart
+* Generating pie and bar charts
-- Implementing brushing and linking
+* Implementing brushing and linking
-- Enabling hover actions to regenerate new graphs
+* Enabling hover actions to update graphs

-I also contributed significantly to the design process, assessing stakeholder needs and determining the most relevant visualizations for safe station placement.
+I also led the design process, assessing stakeholder needs and selecting relevant visualizations for safe station placement.

 Technologies used: **HTML, CSS, JavaScript (d3 library)**